Your Compliant Cloud Solution.

 Importance of Certification & Compliance

-Certifications determine if you’re Cloud provider is in.
+Certifications determine if your Cloud provider is in.
 Or out.
 Without them, your NOI (Notice of Integration), NOC (Notice of Connection) and e-Health access can end.

 The ASD recommends that public domain information should be exclusively hosted in Australia.
 Macquarie Cloud Services use their own sovereign data centres in Sydney and Canberra to deliver deeply interconnected multi-zone, multi-location solutions all the way to 100% Service Level Guarantee (SLG) Active-Active designs.

 Qualifying organisations are already subject to the Australian Privacy Act, and since February, 2018, to new Mandatory Breach Reporting obligations.
 If you’re engaging with the Department of Human Services and participating in the government e-health programme, then the bar for Cloud security is set even higher.
 As National Critical Infrastructure (NCI) public and private health systems face 4 elevated security requirements:

 - Mandatory.
 Data Sovereignty.
 All data must remain onshore within Australian jurisdiction